Jewish Genetic Disorders

 Many years ago, Jewish communities were small and isolated, with members tending to marry within their communities.
 A small number of people over many, many generations can pass on a DNA abnormality within an ethnic community, even when that community is no longer small and isolated.
 For this reason, most ethnic groups have genetic disorders which are more common in that population than in the rest of the world.

-How are these disorders inherited?
+How are Jewish genetic disorders inherited?

 How common are Jewish genetic disorders?